Update May 3

 Gabriel Byrne, Irish Cultural Ambassador and actor, hosts an evening that spotlights both ancient and modern Ireland, including a contemporary Celtic feast, musical performances, surprise celebrity appearances, and archaeologically-themed auction items and travel experiences.

-Check out the beautifully-designed Save the Date (PDF) and mark your calendar for April 26!
+Be sure to mark your calendar for April 26!

 On Tuesday, April 26, The Archaeological Institute of America’s Annual Gala will toast all that is Irish and also honor George Fletcher Bass, nautical archaeologist extraordinaire and honorary Texan.